-Netball Club takes place every Tuesday from 3.15pm until 4.00pm.
+Netball Club takes place each Thursday from 3.10pm until 4.00pm.

 All children from Years 4 to 6 are welcome to come along and learn the skills and rules of netball.
 The children have lots of fun playing this fast paced game, whilst at the same time improving their skills of passing, footwork and teamwork.
 You will play fun games which will help you to improve your skills and raise your fitness levels.

 If you don’t already attend why don’t you come along and try it?
-If you would like to try netball come and see Mrs Pickering for a consent form.
+If you would like to try netball come and see Mrs. Pickering or Mrs. Martin for a consent form.

 Cross Country at Wythenshawe Park- 17th September 2016